-The 2017 Old Masters Host spring callout will be held on April 10th in Rawls Hall at 6:30 pm.
+The 2017 Old Masters Host spring callout will be held on April 10th in Rawls 1086 at 7 pm.
 Come join us and learn more about one of Purdue’s oldest traditions!

 Host Position Description

 The Old Masters Hosts are 50 of Purdue’s most enthusiastic and dedicated student leaders.
 They are selected based on their completion and performance in an extensive petition and interview process, after which they begin their six-week Old Masters training.
 The Host Boot Camp consists of weekly meetings centered on program preparation and project presentations.
 These meetings allow the Host and Hostesses to get to know each other, their Old Masters, and the format of the program.